monu655/finbowl-dashboard/README.md

    (e.g. the search input lives in the table toolbar, but the table itself consumes it).
 A small Zustand store (`store/table-store.ts`) avoids prop-drilling without pulling in a heavier state library.
-3. **Local component state — `useState`.** Anything that's only relevant to one component (form submitting flag, active tab, row selection) stays local.
+3. **Local component state — `useState`.** Anything only relevant to one component (form submitting flag, active tab, row selection) stays local.

 ## Performance Optimizations